-Findings and map to be added.

 Toward a global dataset for restoration using existing tools: Mekong Region pilot

-Even though, at present, there are no global datasets that can measure progress on forest landscape restoration, there are existing tools and methods that could be utilized to create such a global dataset.
-To showcase this potential, we developed a pilot-scale analysis for the five countries of the Mekong region – Cambodia, Laos, Myanmar, Thailand, and Vietnam-- that reports progress on NYDF Goal 5 and demonstrates how, given additional investment of resources, this analysis could be improved further and scaled up into a global restoration monitoring system.
+While there are currently no global datasets that can measure progress on forest landscape restoration, a suite of existing tools and methods could be utilized to create such a global dataset.
+To showcase this potential, we developed a pilot-scale analysis for the five countries of the Mekong region – Cambodia, Laos, Myanmar, Thailand, and Vietnam-- to report progress on NYDF Goal 5 and demonstrate how, given additional investment of resources, this analysis could be improved further and scaled up to a global restoration monitoring system.
 Two key tools and methods form the backbone of this pilot study and are specifically geared toward two separate forms of forest landscape restoration: trees inside the forest (i.e., relatively dense and clustered trees), and trees outside the forest (i.e., sparse tree cover on various land uses).

 Trees Inside the Forest: GLAD Tree Cover and Height Dynamics

 The University of Maryland GLAD lab’s dataset of tree canopy cover and height dynamics was used to identify progress on trees inside the forest.
-To identify progress on restoration in the region, we compared thesese data for two time periods: 2000 to 2010 and 2011 to 2017.
-These two time periods were chosen because: 1) forest change can happen relatively slowly and the periodsrepresent enough time to allow for significant changes to be detected by remote sensing; and 2) the Bonn Challenge, a major international forest landscape restoration initiative with similar goals to the NYDF, was launched in 2011; thus, the latter period represents a time where greater awareness and ambition toward restoration was initiated.
+To inform progress on restoration in the region, we compared the most recent annual data (2017) with a baseline that represents the average tree canopy cover and tree canopy height from 2000 to 2010.
+These two time periods were chosen because: 1) forest change can happen relatively slowly and the period from 2011 to 2017 represent enough time to allow for significant changes to be detected by remote sensing; and 2) the Bonn Challenge, a major international forest landscape restoration initiative with similar goals to the NYDF, was launched in 2011; thus, the latter period represents a time where greater awareness and ambition toward restoration was initiated.
+The baseline was set as an average of tree canopy cover and height for the period from 2000 to 2010, as opposed to any single year, to normalize for regular interannual fluctuations, such as from plantations.

+To simplify and combine two complex datasets representing tree canopy cover and tree canopy height, we categorized the data to be representative of either restoration or degradation.
+We defined restoration as an increase in tree canopy cover of greater than 20% and any increase in tree cover height of greater than 5 meters using a pixel-by-pixel comparison of data for the baseline (2000-2010) and 2017.
+We defined degradation as the converse -- loss of tree canopy cover greater than 20% and loss of tree height greater than 5 meters.

 The significance of this dataset is that it provides a comprehensive picture of forest cover change for the region – both the gain and loss.
 Therefore, it is possible to calculate the net impact of both restoration and forest degradation/deforestation on total forest cover.
-The results (Table 3) show that, in total for the Mekong region, there was both gain and loss of forest cover on the order of millions of hectares, with an overall net loss for both time periods of roughly 2 percent.
-However, there was an overall slowing of the degradation rate from 2011-2017.
-Conversely, there was also a slowing of the overall gain rate such that the reduction in forest degradation was not matched by increased forest restoration.
+The results (Table 3) show that, in total for the Mekong region, there was both gain and loss of forest cover on the order of millions of hectares, with an overall net loss for both time periods of 7.8 million hectares, or a loss of roughly 2 percent of tree cover.

 Analysis of the country-level results also show some interesting trends.
-Comparing the two time periods, Laos reduced their forest loss rate and had a consistent gain rate, thus indicating an overall positive trend toward restoration, although they also had some of the highest proportional losses of forest cover compared to their country’s size.
-Similarly, Thailand had a net gain in forest cover for both time periods, while significantly reducing their loss rate from 2011-2017.
-Myanmar also showed significant reduction in their forest degradation rate from 2011-2017.
-Both Cambodia and Vietnam exhibited increased forest cover loss and decreased forest cover gain for both time periods, demonstrating negative progress on both deforestation prevention and restoration.
+Comparing the two time periods, Thailand was the only country in the region to have a net gain in tree cover, at 1.4M ha or a 2% increase in tree cover.
+Conversely, Laos had the highest net loss of tree cover compared to the country’s size – at 2.4 Mha and -9%, with Cambodia close behind at 2.5Mha and - 8%.